riscv-steel/riscv-steel/docs/source/examples/freertos.md

 ### Arty A7

-- Build the FreeRTOS application as instructed in [Building the example](#building-the-example)
+- Build the FreeRTOS application as instructed in [Building the example](#building-the-example), using `CLOCK_FREQUENCY=50000000`

+    The Arty A7 100 MHz clock source is internally divided by 2 so that the design can meet timing constraints.

 - On AMD Vivado, click __Tools / Run Tcl Script__

     Select `examples/freertos/boards/arty_a7/create_project_arty_a7_<variant>t.tcl`, where &lt;variant&gt; is the variant of your board (either 35T or 100T).